earthly/website/blog/_posts/2024-02-06-readability.md

 I assume this joke was written by Lisp programmers upset that they lose so many programmers just because s-expressions can look odd to the uninitiated.
 But there is some truth to this.
 Readability does have a lot to do with familiarity and if you are familiar with syntax that looks a certain way, then anything else can look foriegn.

 But can we talk about readability outside of familiarity?
 I think we can.
-[Last time] I mentioned that expert readability and begginer approachablity can sometimes be conflict and today I wanted to unpack that.
+[Last time](/blog/showboaters) I mentioned that expert readability and begginer approachablity can sometimes be conflict and today I wanted to unpack that.

+Readability of programming languages can vary, influenced by factors such as syntax complexity, standard library design, and the presence of advanced programming constructs. **These factors all effect beginners and language experts differently and that's what I want to share.
+There are two types of Readability.**

 Let's define readability like this: